vmware-archive/hillview/README.md

 ## Deployment scripts

-All deployment scripts are writte in Python, and are in the `bin` folder.
+All deployment scripts are written in Python, and are in the `bin` folder.

 ```
 $: cd bin